redpanda-data/connect/docs/inputs/README.md

   user: benthos_hdfs
 ```

-Reads files from a HDFS directory, where each discrete file will be consumed as a single
+Reads files from a HDFS directory, where each discrete file will be consumed as
-message payload.
+a single message payload.

+Messages consumed by this input can be processed in parallel, meaning a single
+instance of this input can utilise any number of threads within a
+`pipeline` section of a config.

 ### Metadata